NHSDigital/nbs-appointments-management-service/README.md

 ## Authenticating calls to the API

 REST calls using an API user must be signed (via HMAC) using the key associated with the api user.
-The api user is identified using the ClientId header - so the in the above example a signed request with a ClientId header of `dev` would be needed to make api calls
+The api user is identified using the ClientId header - so the in the above example a signed request with a ClientId header of `dev` would be needed to make api calls.

 ## Code Style & Formatting